 In three months, I've racked up 26.6K answer views and 800 answer upvotes in total.
 Here, I'll share how to use Quora in a smart way to attract qualified leads to your product in the long term, why it could be worth it for you to spend time testing it as a user acquisition channel and our main takeaways so far.

-The first thing you should do is follow topics that are in your field, gather the appropriate links, sort them according to the number of views and date the question was asked in a spreadsheet or Airtable (which is what we use).
+The first thing you should do is follow topics that are in your field, gather the appropriate links, sort them according to the number of views and date the question was asked in a spreadsheet or Airtable (this is the template we use).
 For us, Slite answers many different needs: knowledge collaboration, content collaboration, remote team collaboration...there are a lot of ways in which we can help teams with our tool: I spent a lot of time gathering topics and sorting questions according to those.

 Answer in a smart way not in a spam way

-You have a long list of questions you've gathered, now it's time to answer them.
+Now that you've got a long list of questions you've gathered, now it's time to answer them.
 This takes time so schedule an hour or two weekly in your calendar dedicated to Quora answering.